Elizabeth Woody, photographed at the 2014 Indigenous Leadership Award. Photo credit: Jan Sonnenmair

 We offer a warm congratulations to our friend and colleague, Elizabeth Woody, who was recently named Poet Laureate of Oregon.
 Elizabeth worked for more than a decade at Ecotrust and was our first Director of Indigenous Leadership.
 In 2001, she inaugurated the Indigenous Leadership Award, which has since honored and celebrated the work of 58 indigenous leaders across our bioregion.

-Story by Bob Hicks, reprinted with permission from Oregon ArtsWatch: Oregon’s Arts and Culture News
+This piece has been reprinted with permission from Oregon ArtsWatch: Oregon’s Arts and Culture News.

 Elizabeth Woody walked into a Southeast Portland coffee shop two minutes behind me, just long enough for me to have snagged the only free table among a crowd of isolated laptop jockeys, and we sat down.